South Korea promotes 'sports diplomacy' to engage Pyongyang | DW | 27.11.2020

 Given the potential appeal to three of the four governments being sounded out on the idea, the ball would appear to be in Pyongyang's court.

-"Kim is smart enough to see this as the opportunity it is," said Ahn.
-"Right now, with Trump leaving office, he is probably feeling very isolated, he is still under international sanctions and he will see this as a good chance for him to win some concessions."
+"Kim is smart enough to see this as the opportunity it is," says Ahn.
+"Right now, with Trump leaving office, he is probably feeling very isolated.
+He is still under international sanctions and he will see this as a good chance for him to win some concessions."

 Read more: Korean War anniversary: Are North and South close to another military confrontation?